Said Amirov: Murder charge

 On 1 June 2013, Amirov was detained by Russian forces on suspicion of involvement in the 2011 murder of state investigator Arsen Gadzhibekov.
 Ten other persons were arrested in the same operation.
 Amirov was brought to Moscow for questioning.
 According to Life News, investigators were also looking into whether Amirov was connected to the criminal group Kolkhozniki, which is believed to be involved in drug trafficking, among other crimes.
 Amirov denied being involved with the murder, and, according to his lawyer Mark Kruter, claimed he had become the victim of political games.
 Amirov was placed in custody in Lefortovo pre-trial prison.
 His advocates has argued that Amirov's health problems makes him unfit to be in prison and requested the Basmanny Court of Moscow to allow home arrest instead.
 The court turned down the request on 3 July 2013 and on 26 July 2013 it extended the custody period to November 2013 after Amirov had undergone a medical examination in a hospital.

 Amirov was suspended from his position as mayor of Makhachkala on 14 June 2013 by the Basmanny Court.

 On 9 July 2014 he was found guilty of planning a terrorist act and was sentenced to 10 years in a penal colony.

 On 27 August 2015 he was found guilty of a number of other crimes and was sentenced for life.
 Amirov is serving his sentence at the Black Dolphin Prison.

+Anti-Corruption Prosecutions

+In 2022, Kommersant reported that assets worth approximately 5 billion rubles, primarily consisting of Real estate, were seized from Amirov, his associates and associated business.
+The Prosecutor's Office of Russia asserted that public property had been illegally transferred to private ownership and should be returned to the state.

+In August 2025 it was reported that a further 2.1 billion rubles in assets were seized from family members and associates of Amirov.